Azure/CloudIoTHack/HOL 4 (Draft)/HOL 4 - Putting It All Together.md

 In the previous session, your flight instructor created an [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) job that analyzes incoming data for aircraft that are too close together.
 He or she also created a pair of Event Hubs: one to provide input to the Stream Analytics job, and another to receive output.

 In this lab, you will close the loop by marrying what you built in Labs 1 and 2 with what the instructor built in Lab 3 to assemble a complete end-to-end solution.
-First, you will modify the Azure function you wrote in Lab 2 to transmit flight data to the shared input hub — the one that provides input to Stream Analytics — so Stream Analytics *and* the ATC app presented at the end of the previous session can see all of the aircrafts in the room.
+First, you will modify the Azure Function you wrote in Lab 2 to transmit flight data to the shared input hub — the one that provides input to Stream Analytics — so Stream Analytics *and* the ATC app presented at the end of the previous session can see all of the aircraft in the room.

 ![](Images/atc-planes-in-flight.png)